BigosMariusz/TalkingCleverBots/README.md

 # TalkingCleverBots

 ### Description
-A simple program which control two chrome browser using selenium framework.
+A simple program which control two chrome browsers using selenium framework.
 It initiate talk between two bots and passed replies to each other.

 ### Key problem
 The key problem was how to synchronize two browsers.
 To resolve this I check if image of circle exist.
 If not i catch NoSuchElementException and after 100ms I try again.